 Gateway to East Suffolk and the Heritage Coast

-Saxmundham is the ideal starting point for a visit to the beautiful sights and scenes of east Suffolk, especially for those who come by rail, and an excellent place to stay for those who want to do a bit of local touring by car or bicycle.
+Saxmundham is the ideal starting point for a visit to the beautiful sights and scenes of East Suffolk.
+We are ideally located for those travelling by rail, with good links to London and nearby towns along the line from Ipswich to Lowestoft.
+Saxmundham is an excellent, central place to stay for those who want to do a bit of local touring by car or bicycle.

-For seaside venues, we are close to wonderful and diverse resorts such as Southwold, Walberswick, Thorpeness and Aldeburgh.
+For seaside venues; we are close to timeless and diverse resorts such as Southwold, Walberswick, Thorpeness and Aldeburgh.

 For those who value our industrial heritage, the Long Shop Museum at Leiston is your place – in the old Garretts works that once made machinery and engines for the world.